Code-4-Community/learning-resources/docs/jumpstart/week-6.md

 #### Parameterized Tests

-As said previously, you can also run multiple tests using different input parameters by using the `@ParameterizedTest` annotation.
+You can also run multiple tests using different input parameters by using the `@ParameterizedTest` annotation.

-Inputs to your method can be provided using another annotation, which can consist of other annotations.
+You can add specific inputs to the `@ParameterizedTest` by adding one or more 'source' annotations.
 Three of the most basic ones are `@NullSource`, `@EmptySource` (provides an empty String, List, Set, Map, or any array type), and the combination `@NullAndEmptySource`.
 Those can be combined with `@ValueSource` (or you can use them alone if that suits your needs better) to test with a simple set of values.